lgss/lgss-digital-tech-playbook/roles/developer0.md

 # Developer Zero

 ## Expectations
-* To enrol and successfully obtain developer apprenticeship qualification
 * To absorb knowledge and experience from peers to aid our personal development  and improve our development abilities.
 * To contribute to conversations and assist with planning of project work.
 * To work with the delivery team to produce products that meet our customers needs and hold our team values.